Yomguithereal/baobab/README.md

 thirdColorCursor.get();
 >>> 'green'

-// Note you can also perform subselections if needed var colorCursor = paletteCursor.select('colors');
+// Note that you can also perform subselections if needed var colorCursor = paletteCursor.select('colors');
 ```